animatlabs/animatlabs.github.io/_drafts/2026-04-20-cdc-debezium-kafka.md

 ---
 title: "Event Sourcing Without the Framework: CDC + Debezium + .NET"
 excerpt: >-
-  "You do not need EventStoreDB or Marten to get event sourcing benefits.
-Debezium reads the PostgreSQL transaction log, streams row changes through Kafka, and your .NET app consumes typed domain events."
+  You do not need EventStoreDB or Marten to get event sourcing benefits.
+Debezium reads the PostgreSQL transaction log, streams row changes through Kafka, and your .NET app consumes typed domain events.
 categories:
   - Technical
   - .NET